 Social and cultural commitment is an important part of the corporate philosophy of S-Bahn Berlin.
 In many ways, we support clubs, aid organizations, and initiate charity projects.
 In addition, the S-Bahn Berlin has invested €65,000 employing two mobile case helpers.
 These helpers reach out to physically hard-hit victims, especially those who seek refuge in the public transportation and train stations.
 The goal is to show vagrants ways out of homelessness.
 The mobile case helpers work on site, in direct contact with the clients.
 The Station Mission at Zoologischer Garten coordinates the project.

-Our company employs more than 2,800 people who are committed to making their daily mark in a wide variety of areas so that the S-Bahn Berlin can present its passengers with attractive offers and services.
+Our company employs more than 2,700 people who are committed to making their daily mark in a wide variety of areas so that the S-Bahn Berlin can present its passengers with attractive offers and services.
 In order to meet the growing challenges of a constantly expanding capital metropolis, we are still looking for reinforcement in the field of train operators.
-Since 1934 more than 18,500 apprentices have successfully completed their training in a wide variety of occupations.
+Since 1934, around 18,600 apprentices have successfully completed their training in a wide variety of occupations.

 The S-Bahn Berlin GmbH was founded on January 1, 1995 and is a wholly owned subsidiary of DB Regio AG.
 DB Regio AG is responsible for the local passenger transportation of the Deutsche Bahn AG in Germany.